statsplot/jshinyserver/documents/configuration.md

 max size(kB) for post request to the server, e.g. upload file size, ajax request size.
 If the request size exceeds the request will be rejected default value = 3000

   - **cpulimit1 cpulimit2 memlimit1 memlimit2**
+Only need to set these if the system is running low on memory/cpu.
+OS will try to kill some processes when not enough memory is available.
 memlimit1 memlimit2 : threshold of free memory(MB)
 cpulimit1 cpulimit2 : threshold of cpu usage (percentage*100),should be a float number between 0 and 1.
 When the threshold exceeded, a `server is too busy` page will be shown.